Gxwhipp/Fitnite-Topology-Enumeration/README.md

 These results and all following results were obtained from a C language program running on an Intel Core i5 6600K with 4 cores running Ubuntu Linux.

-The Basic Execution Mode only utilitize a single thread and one core regardless of how many cores are available.
+The Basic Execution Mode only utilitizes a single thread and one core regardless of how many cores are available.

 To compute f(10) in Basic Execution Mode: